APrettyCoolProgram/dvn/README.md

 ## Why

-For example, let's say you are working on a project named "MyProject", and that project requires
+Let's say you are working on a project named "MyProject", and that project requires

 * A Visual Studio 2022 solution named "*MyProject*"
 * A Visual Studio Code workspace named "*MyProject-Documentation*"